Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-multiplayer-ui-input.md

 1. Replace the project’s [Event System](https://docs.unity3d.com/Manual/script-EventSystem.html) component with the Input System's [Multiplayer Event System](../api/UnityEngine.InputSystem.UI.MultiplayerEventSystem.html) component.

-For information on how to automatically configure the player's UI Input Module to use Actions from the [Player Input](player-input-component.md) component, refer to documentation on [Player Input: UI Input](player-input-component.md#ui-input) to learn how.
+For information on how to automatically configure the player's UI Input Module to use actions from the [Player Input](player-input-component.md) component, refer to documentation on [Player Input: UI Input](player-input-component.md#ui-input) to learn how.

 To define mouse UI input behaviour for a Multiplayer Event System: